International Baccalaureate Primary Years Programme

-- Programmes of Inquiry
+- Programme of Inquiry

 - Language & Assessments

-It is through the understanding and practice of the Learner Profile that a student becomes Internationally Minded.
-Understanding that others with their differences can also be right is at the core of International Mindedness under IB.
+It is through the understanding and practice of the LEARNER PROFILE that a student becomes Internationally Minded.
+Understanding that others with their differences can also be right is at the core of INTERNATIONAL MINDEDNESS under IB.

 As collaborative learners, students and teachers work together to create Essential Agreements in their classrooms and work groups.

-Characteristics of Essential Agreements:
+Characteristics of an Essential Agreement: